sach-iyer/sach-iyer.github.io/_posts/2022-04-11-mirror-maze.md

 permalink: /posts/mirror-maze/
 tags:
   - Poem

+excerpt: "> When unwell and living away from home - days, months and years merge into one another."
 ---
 > When unwell and living away from home - days, months and years merge into one another.